Lin Neng-pai

 Lin Neng-pai (林能白 (Lín Néngbái); born June 1, 1953) is a Taiwanese engineer.
-He was the Minister of Public Construction Commission in 2000–2002.
+He was the minister of the Public Construction Commission from 2000 to 2002.

 Early life and education

 Lin was born in Tainan, Taiwan, on June 1, 1953.
 He graduated from National Taiwan University with a Bachelor of Engineering (B.E.) in 1975, then pursued doctoral studies in the United States.
 He earned a Master of Arts (M.A.) and his Ph.D. in business administration and operations management from Ohio State University in 1989.
 His doctoral dissertation, completed under Professor Lee J. Krajewski, was titled, "Master production scheduling in uncertain environments".